 - Take the containers to the register, where the cashier will weigh them and charge you.

-And here’s another tip: Ask to speak to the person who manages the bulk bins.
-Find out restocking procedures, seasonal items, and special deals.
-You can get the freshest product at the best price.
+Here’s a tip: Ask to speak to the person who manages the bulk bins.
+Find out restocking procedures, seasonal items and special deals.
+It will help you get the freshest product at the best price.